mypreview/seo-ready/readme.txt

 3. Customize how your content appears on Facebook and Twitter/X with the SEO Ready plugin's social media settings.

 == Changelog ===
+= 2.4.0 =
+* Add "FAQ" editor block.

+= 2.3.2 =
+* Fix fatal error when endpoint function is not available.

 = 2.3.1 =
 * Fix blog breadcrumb trails not displaying in the single post view.